zhengzihaoPKU/zhengzihaoPKU.github.io/_pages/about.md

 [2025-12] One paper about secure RRAM Accelerator is accepted by TCAD!

+[2025-11] I attend the Chinasoft Conference and delivered a work report on embodied intelligence.

-[2026-11] One paper about MoE quantization is accpeted by DATE 2026!
+[2025-11] One paper about MoE quantization is accpeted by DATE 2026!